 Odie Pet Insurance Reviews: Editorial Rating

-Odie pet insurance is a contender in the pet insurance industry.
-It has even landed them on our Best Nationwide Pet Insurance list.
+Odie pet insurance is a contender in the pet insurance industry, though it just misses on our Best Nationwide Pet Insurance list.
 Their simplistic approach to pet health insurance makes their policies highly desirable to pet parents who need an affordable option without burdensome requirements for building a complicated policy.

 Starting at just $20 per month, pet parents can select a plan that covers care for injuries resulting from accidents, illnesses, and even wellness and preventive care.
 Even more exciting is that they impose no upper age limits, meaning that even the oldest of pets can be covered.